Dying for A Tan

 Where did we get this idea that fair skin is embarrassing, unflattering or a flaw in need of fixing by desperate means?
 By “desperate means,” we’re referring to baking in an indoor cancer coffin (a.k.a. tanning bed), lying unclothed in the blinding sun on a lava-hot lawn chair/trampoline/beach (a.k.a, sun bathing), paying good money to get hosed down with orangey-brown skin dye that sheds off in patches within 5-10 days (a.k.a. spray tanning), or slathering yourself in smelly orangey-brown solutions at home twice a day for two weeks while not touching any fabric or light walls for an hour because you will leave a distinctly “sun-kissed” look on everything (a.k.a. self-tanners).

 I know what you’re thinking.
 “No one uses those sun reflectors anymore!”
 (And I hope you’re right.)
 And also, “You’ve obviously never tried [insert favorite brand] tanning lotion/spray/skin suit!
 Pasty skin problems solved!”
 But that’s all beside the point.
 The point is that tan skin is a manufactured beauty ideal, and people are literally paying for it with their lives, or at least with huge areas of skin and debilitating treatments.
-When Coco Chanel made that game-changing statement in 1929, it began to turn tan skin from a sign of low socio-economic status (from outdoor labor) to a chic and glamorous characteristic of recently-vacationing white women.
+When Coco Chanel made the game-changing statement in 1929 that “a girl simply has to be tanned,” it began to turn tan skin from a sign of low socio-economic status (from outdoor labor) to a chic and glamorous characteristic of recently-vacationing white women.
 Just like the brand new fashion trend of the time that prized tall, thin, flapper-esque bodies for women, the tan skin trend hasn’t gone away (now with added boob jobs)!
 But it wasn’t until the 1980s that it started making the beauty industry LOTS of money.
 Turning women from pasty and pathetic to bronzed and beautiful became a brand new market for the U.S. and spawned a nationwide influx of indoor tanning salons that saw a revenue of $5 billion in 2012.

 Fun facts that make tanning a distinctly young, white, female, deadly problem: